openvinotoolkit/openvino_tensorflow/docs/INSTALL.md

 Since TensorFlow packages available in [PyPi](https://pypi.org) are built with CXX11_ABI=0 and OpenVINO™ release packages are built with CXX11_ABI=1, binary releases of these packages **cannot be installed together**.
 Based on your needs, you can choose one of the two available methods:

-- **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow (CXX11_ABI=0, no OpenVINO™ installation required, no VAD-M support)
+- **OpenVINO™ integration with TensorFlow** PyPi release alongside PyPi TensorFlow (CXX11_ABI=0, no OpenVINO™ installation required, no VAD-M support)

-- **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit (CXX11_ABI=1, needs a custom TensorFlow package, enables VAD-M support)
+- **OpenVINO™ integration with TensorFlow** package released in Github alongside the Intel® Distribution of OpenVINO™ Toolkit (CXX11_ABI=1, needs a custom TensorFlow package, enables VAD-M support)
 <br/>